-Two gill fluke species have been identified in dhufish.
-The most prevalent one is Haliotrema sp.
+Two species of Monogenea have been identified in dhufish.
+The most prevalent is Haliotrema abaddon (Kritsky and Stephens 2001).
 The other is an unidentified member of the subfamily Axinae.
-This later parasite has not been detected in the previous 3 years of the project.
-Haliotrema sp is the most problematic pathogen of captive dhufish.
-Infested fish become dark in colour, station themselves above airstones and their rate of opercula movement increases.
-Fish infested with gill fluke frequently "flash" (turn sideways and rub flank on the floor of tank or on piping).
-Populations of gill fluke in captive fish increase with increasing water temperature, hence most problems occur during late spring and summer if the infestation is not controlled.
+The latter parasite was not detected in the last 3 years of the project.
+H. abaddon is the most problematic pathogen of captive dhufish.
+Heavily infested fish become dark in colour, lose their appetite and may station themselves above airstones or increase their rate of opercula movement Populations of gill fluke in captive fish increase with increasing water temperature, hence most problems occur during late spring and summer if the infestation is not controlled.

-Haliotrema are very resistant to many treatments, and so far a 100% effective treatment has not been identified.
-The margin of safety between an effective dose and a safe dose is very narrow for many common treatments.
-To date, a freshwater bath has been the only effective treatment.
-Recent trials, however, conducted under FRDC project 98/328, have identified a range of potential treatments including trichlorphon, praziquantel, toltrazuril and formalin.
-These treatments will be further investigated and reported at the completion of that project.
+H. abaddon is very resistant to many treatments, and the margin of safety between an effective dose and a safe dose is very narrow for many common treatments.
+Trials conducted under FRDC project 98/328, identified three potential treatments: trichlorphon, praziquantel and freshwater bath (Stephens, Cleary et al. 2003).